evilnick/plakar.io/content/docs/main/integrations/minio/index.md

 - viewer
 ---

-This documentation assumes Plakar v1.0.2 is installed.
+This documentation assumes Plakar v1.0.4 is installed.

-If you are running a newer version, the commands differ slightly as some of the **configuration commands have changed in v1.0.3**.
-Check the Changelog of v1.0.3 to adapt the commands accordingly.

 ## Introduction

-Plakar's built-in MinIO integration includes three connectors:
+Plakar's MinIO integration includes three connectors:
 * **Storage connector**: to host a Kloset store in a MinIO bucket.
 * **Source connector**: to back up any MinIO bucket into an existing Kloset store.
 * **Destination connector**: to restore from any Kloset store into a MinIO bucket.